Rheumatoid Arthritis And Hormone Balance

 If you believe you have it, then your doctor can give you a blood test to establish this.

 What is rheumatoid arthritis?

 It is an autoimmune disease that causes inflammation in your joints.
-The main symptoms are joint pain and swelling.
-It’s the second most common form of arthritis in the UK.
+The main symptoms are joint pain and swelling and is the second most common form of arthritis in the UK.

 The synovium has a tough outer layer called the capsule that, together with the ligaments, holds your joint in place and stops the bones moving too much.
 Strong fibrous bands called tendons anchor the muscles to the bones.

-Rheumatoid arthritis causes inflammation in the synovium and the result is very similar to inflammation that you may have seen if you’ve had an infected cut or wound – it goes red, swells, produces extra fluid and hurts.
+Rheumatoid arthritis causes inflammation in the synovium and the result is very similar to inflammation that you may have seen if you’ve had an infected cut or wound – it goes red, swells, produces extra fluid and is painful.

 The redness is caused by the flow of blood increasing.
 As a result, the inflamed joint may feel warmer than usual and the inflammation is caused by a build-up of fluid and cells in the synovium.

 Such joints are often painful as your nerve endings are irritated by the chemicals produced by the inflammation and the capsule, the outer layer of the synovium, is stretched by the swelling in your joint.

 When the inflammation goes down, the capsule remains stretched and can’t hold your joint in its proper position which can make your joint unstable, and it can move into unusual or deformed positions.